Knuckleball Research

 - THE KNUCKLEBALL In this brief article, the author parametrizes the results of the Watts/Sawyer experiment, then uses those results to calculate simulated knuckleball trajectories.

-- The Aerodynamics of the Knuckleball Pitch: An Experimental Investigation into the Effects that the Seam and Slow Rotation have on a Baseball.
-This document is the 2009 MS thesis of Michael Morrissey from Marquette University (advisor, Professor John Borg).
-His research is a more modern version of the Watts work, extended to include the all-important two-seam configuration.
-In addition to the wind tunnel studies, Morrissey actually interviewed Mets knuckleball pitcher R. A. Dickey for the thesis.
+- Aerodynamics of the Knuckleball Pitch: Experimental Measurements on Slowly Rotating Baseballs, an article by Prof. John Borg and Michael Morrissey from Marquette University and published in American Journal of Physics, October 2014.
+This research is a more modern version of the Watts work, extended to include the all-important two-seam configuration.
+In addition to the wind tunnel studies, the authors actually interviewed Mets knuckleball pitcher R. A. Dickey for the article.
+The research was the Master's thesis of Mike Morrissey.

 - Gameday Meets the Knuckleball, an article by Dan Fox published in Baseball Prospectus in June 2007.
 The article analyzes the movement of Tim Wakefield's pitches.
 It is the first article of which I am aware to use PITCHf/x data to study the knuckleball and the first to examine, both qualitatively and quantitaviely, the movement of the pitch.
 Fox shows that, unlike normal pitches, the movement on the knuckleball is erratic and unpredictable, both in magnitude and direction.